Experience the Most Intelligent DISC Profile

 Personality tests analyse your character traits, which includes your patterns of thinking and feeling.
 Personality tests are useful to grow your self-awareness.
 However, while entertaining, they often provide very little practical insight for employers.
 Most personality tests are descriptive, and few of them are predictive.

-Behavioural assessments, such as DISC profiles, analyse patterns in the way you react and respond to situations in your environment.
+Behavioural assessments, such as DISC profile assessments, analyse patterns in the way you react and respond to situations in your environment.
 Behavioural assessments predict how you will behave in a given role or work situation, making them incredibly useful in recruitment situations.

 Can you fail a DISC profile test?

 One of the biggest misconceptions about DISC profile tests is that you can pass or fail.
-A DISC analysis is not like a traditional test, there are no right or wrong answers in the DISC profile questions.
+A DISC profile analysis is not like a traditional test, there are no right or wrong answers in the DISC profile questions.
 DISC is a behavioural inventory that measures your natural and adjusted behavioural style.

-One of the most significant benefits of a DISC analysis is that it is non-judgemental, it does not differentiate between the DISC profiles as being better or worse.
+One of the most significant benefits of a DISC profile analysis is that it is non-judgemental, it does not differentiate between the DISC profile types as being better or worse.
 The DISC styles are just different.

 A strength of the Extended DISC® Assessment is that a result will not be produced if a person has not established a clear answering pattern to the DISC profile questions.
 When the system cannot reliably recognise a person's DISC style, it will provide an invalid result.
 Organisations need valid and accurate results to make critical people-related decisions.
 The candidate simply answers the questionnaire a day or two later after the instructions are reemphasised to them.

 What to expect during the DISC profile test